Chair

 Trustee Since 1999

 B. Thomas Mansbach practices law with Russin & Vecchi’s Washington office.
-His practice focuses on international financial transactions, with an emphasis on project finance, corporate transactions, international investment and political risk insurance.
-Mr. Mansbach has represented a variety of corporations and financial institutions, involving projects in over 100 countries in Asia, Latin America, Africa, Central/Eastern Europe and the former Soviet Union.
+His practice focuses on international financial transactions, with an emphasis on project finance, corporate transactions, international investment, and political risk insurance.
+Mr. Mansbach has represented a variety of corporations and financial institutions, involving projects in over 100 countries in Asia, Latin America, Africa, Central/Eastern Europe, and the former Soviet Union.

-Mr. Mansbach began his US government career in 1967 and worked with the political risk insurance and project finance programs of the Overseas Private Investment Corporation (OPIC) in a number of different capacities, including Managing Director for Latin America; Managing Director of Natural Resources and Financial Services; Managing Director for Europe, the former USSR and North Asia; and Managing Director for Major Markets.
+Mr. Mansbach began his U.S. government career in 1967 and worked with the political risk insurance and project finance programs of the Overseas Private Investment Corporation (OPIC) in a number of different capacities, including Managing Director for Latin America; Managing Director of Natural Resources and Financial Services; Managing Director for Europe, the former USSR and North Asia; and Managing Director for Major Markets.
 He joined the Washington office of Dewey Ballantine in 1993 and moved to Russin & Vecchi in 2000.

 Mr. Mansbach was also the co-editor of Investment Incentive Programs in Western Europe, a compendium and description of more than 500 investment incentive programs.
-He has lectured at or for a number of organizations and universities including the American Bar Association, the Society of Petroleum Engineers, the United States Chamber of Commerce, the American Life Underwriter’s Association, the American Management Association, Yale University’s School of Management, The Business School at the University of Michigan and the Law Schools at the University of South Carolina and George Washington University.
+He has lectured at or for a number of organizations and universities including the American Bar Association, the Society of Petroleum Engineers, the United States Chamber of Commerce, the American Life Underwriter’s Association, the American Management Association, Yale University’s School of Management, The Business School at the University of Michigan, and the Law Schools at the University of South Carolina and George Washington University.

 Mr. Mansbach has been a member of the Governing Board of Arena Stage since 1999.
-In addition, he is a trustee of the Philips Collection, The Children’s Research Institute at the Children’s National Medical Center, Eastern Virginia Medical School Foundation and the Salzburg Global Seminar.
+In addition, he is a trustee of the Philips Collection, The Children’s Research Institute at the Children’s National Medical Center, Eastern Virginia Medical School Foundation, and the Salzburg Global Seminar.
 He is also a member of the Cosmos Club and the Arts Club of Washington.

 Mr. Mansbach received his BA from Yale College, where he graduated cum laude, and his LLB from The Harvard Law School.